Education & Awareness

-Agriculture Education and Awareness is a primary goal for the Agricultural Service Board (ASB) and as such is strongly supported by the Agriculture Service Department through various programs and events, including tours, workshops, meetings, and publications.
+Agricultural Education and Awareness is a primary goal for the Agricultural Service Board (ASB) and as such is strongly supported by the Agricultural Service Department through various programs and events, including tours, workshops, meetings, and publications.

-Red Deer County residents aged 13 to 18 are invited to enter our new Agricultural Service Board Youth for Agriculture Award contest.
+Red Deer County and area residents aged 13 to 18 are invited to enter the 2020 Agricultural Service Board Youth for Agriculture Award contest.

 Entering is easy!
-Simply use your investigative skills and creativity to write an article or create a video on the ASB Youth for Agriculture Award topic of the year and submit your entry by the deadline: December 1.
+Simply use your investigative skills and creativity to write an article or create a video on the ASB Youth for Agriculture Award topic of the year and submit your entry by the deadline.

 Contest Guidelines and Documentation:

 - ASB YFAA Entry Submission Form - 2020

 One entry per eligible person.
 There is no fee to enter the contest.

 ASB Youth For Agriculture Award - 2019 Contest Results

 The Agricultural Service Board Youth for Agriculture Award (ASB YFAA) program received many amazing entries for the 2019 contest!
 The premise of the ASB YFAA program is simple, Red Deer County area youths are encouraged to write an article or create a video on the topic of year, and submit their entries by the deadline.